sau-rav/gamma_scalping_backtester/README.md

     Returns :
     void

-evaluate(self, impl_volatility, hist_volatility, vega, i)
+Help on function evaluate in module position: evaluate(self, impl_volatility, hist_volatility, vega, i)

     Function of evaluate the gamma scalping object of the position at new index, check if hedging is to be performed or the position needs to be closed according to the parameter value
     Parameters :
     impl_volatility (float) : Implied Volatility at the index where evaluation needs to be done hist_volatility (float) : Historical Volatilitiy at the index where evaluation needs to be done